 Figure 5.
 User Interface on iPhone

-The second goal, which is the Arduino Leonardo communicating with the iPhone through Bluetooth, has been completed.
+The second goal, which is the “Arduino Leonardo communicating with the iPhone through Bluetooth”, has been completed.
 Although the Bluetooth Shield module that would connect with the Leonardo did not arrive at the specified time, the semester goal was met.
 The Bluetooth module that was chosen to be used for this project is manufactured by Red Bear Labs and is called the BLE shield.
 The BLE shield board is designed to fit on several Arduino control boards including the Leonardo.
 The inclusion of this chip enables the Arduino board to receive and send data wirelessly via Bluetooth.
 To establish and test communication, we obtained the open source Arduino libraries from Red Bear Labs required to initialize the Arduino ports for use with the BLE shield.
 Arduino uses the C/C++ programming language which all members of the group are familiar with, so understanding which libraries were necessary was easily completed, and it was deduced that only two libraries, RBL_nRF8001 and BLE, were needed.
 Once these libraries were added to the standard libraries that come with the Arduino IDE software, example code from the RBL_nRF8001 library was loaded onto our Arduino Leonardo with the BLE shield connected.
 The code is written to work with multiple open source applications that are also provided by Red Bear Labs for iOS developers that are creating Bluetooth enabled applications.
 The specific application named BLE controller was downloaded onto our iPhone to test the connectivity.
-This application will be added to our application in the future in order to complete future goals, but was not done for this specific goal.
+This will be added to our application in the future in order to complete future goals, but was not done for this specific goal.
 Figure 6, shown below, shows the BLE controller recognizing the BLE shield, along with the MAC (media access control) address and RSSI (received signal strength indication).